 In Belgium, KBC Bank Group is perceived as belonging to the top three (3) financial institutions.
+For certain products or activities, KBC Bank Group estimates it has a leading position (e.g. in the area of investment funds).
 The main competitors in Belgium are BNP Paribas Fortis, Belfius and ING, although for certain products, services or markets, other financial institutions may also be important competitors.